ePages-de/epages-docs/pages/apps/developing-an-app.md

 Click the button **Submit app now**.

 Makes us jump for joy!
 Your app is on its way!
 We will be testing your app and come back to you as soon as our review has been completed.
-Give us XXX days time.
+Give us a couple of days time.